aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 Unique name of this permission is "**Pages.Tenant.PhoneBook**".
 While you can set any string (as long as it's unique), it's suggested to use that convention.
 A permission can have a localizable display name:
-"**PhoneBook**" here. (see "Adding a New Page" section for more about localization, since it's very similar).
-Lastly, we set that this is a **tenant** level permission.
+"**PhoneBook**" here.
+(See "Adding a New Page" section for more about localization, since it's very similar).
+Lastly, we set this as a **tenant** level permission.

 ##### Add AbpAuthorize attribute